logpai/logparser/README.md

 * [Example1](https://github.com/logpai/logparser/blob/dev/demo/example1.py): This file is a simple example to demonstrate the usage of Drain.
 The usage of other log parsers is similar.
 * [Example2](https://github.com/logpai/logparser/blob/dev/demo/example2.py): This file is to demonstrate the usage of POP.
 * [Evaluation of Drain](https://github.com/logpai/logparser/tree/dev/demo/DrainEvaluation): This folder provides a package for you to evaluate the Drain log parser on 2k HDFS dataset.
 You could simply run the [evaluateDrain.py](https://github.com/logpai/logparser/blob/dev/demo/DrainEvaluation/evaluateDrain.py) file.

+### Data
+In [data](https://github.com/logpai/logparser/tree/dev/data), there are 11 datasets for you to play with.
+Each dataset contains several text files.
+* rawlog.log: The raw log messages with ID.
+"ID\tword1 word2 word3"
+* template[0-9]+: The log messages belong to a certain template.
+* templates: The text of templates.

 ### Log parsers currently available: